StackSquirrel/lxd-blog/about.md

 ---
 layout: dark
 title: About
 example: Example text in this variable.
+More example text.
 ---

 This page describes the amazing {{ site.title }} by {{ site.author.name }}.